Buying a Property? Get the Facts First

 It takes between 1 and 2 days to be returned, and the cost is between £40 and £80, depending on what rate the search provider charges.

-Depending on where your property is, there are some bespoke searches that may crop up.
+Depending on where your property is, some bespoke searches may be required.

 Coal Mining